Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Methodology

 where $h_{f}(\cdot)$ and $h_{b}(\cdot)$ are two depth-wise convolution blocks.
 Finally, $M_{t\rightarrow f}^{i}$ and $M_{t\rightarrow b}^{i}$ are transformed to more compact motion feature $M_{t\rightarrow f}^{o}$ and $M_{t\rightarrow b}^{o}$ conditioned on the cross-directional motion contexts $(\bar{M}_{t \rightarrow f}, \bar{M}_{t \rightarrow b})$.

-where $g_{f}(\cdot)$ and $g_{b}(\cdot)$ are two depth-wise convolution blocks.
+where $g_{f}(\cdot)$ and $g_{b}(\cdot)$ are two depth-wise convolution blocks. $\textcircled{c}$ refers to channel-wise concatenation.
 With our proposed MII module, the information from dual motion branches can be exchanged, thereby exploiting the cross-directional motion dependencies and reducing the motion coding costs.